dannguyen/journalism-syllabi/README.md

 <a href="http://journalism.nyu.edu/wp-content/uploads/Broussard-Data-Journalism.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>In this introductory class, students will learn the skills needed to create visually exciting and thought-provoking online journalism.
+        In this introductory class, students will learn the skills needed to create visually exciting and thought-provoking online journalism.
 Topics include data journalism, data analysis, computer-assisted reporting, [painless] coding for journalists, and data visualization.
-The class is designed for an i...</em></p>
+The class is designed for an i
+        </small></p>

         <p>Instructors: Meredith Broussard</p>
     </td>
     <td>
-        New York University
+        <small>New York University</small>
     </td>
   </tr>